ttiimmothy/dotfiles/README.md

 - [ ] `GPG (GNU Privacy Guard) key` is stored in `~/.gnupg` after installation

-## Create symlinks in the Home directory to the real files in the repo
+## Create symlinks in the home directory

 ```zsh
 stow .